 King’s College India, is a British day, weekly and full boarding school, located on a 23-acre site in the city of Rohtak, Haryana, close to Delhi.
 The school believes in the holistic development of children by opening a world full of possibilities, with global exposure, personalised learning, and passion pathways.
 It extends the 140-year-old legacy of King‘s College, with an evolving British culture and Indian touch.

-King’s College is breaking new ground by opening the first British partnership school in India.
+King’s College broke new ground by opening the first British partnership school in India in 2017.

 The initiative has been supported by UK educational services company, Anglo Schools International Services, headed by former Chairman of the UK Society of Heads, David Boddy.

-We have chosen not to follow the common franchise route into international development – a pattern set by other UK schools in China or the Far East.
+We have chosen not to follow the more usual franchise route into international development.
 Instead, we have formed a full partnership with a group of Indian educationalists.
-Education inspired by a Christian ethos is remarkably popular in India and British expertise is highly valued.
+Education inspired by a Christian ethos is very popular in India, and British expertise is highly valued.

-The new international school will eventually provide a boarding and day school for 1250 day and boarding pupils aged 6 to 18.
+Eventually the school will provide for 1250 day and boarding pupils aged 6 to 18.
 The school will follow the UK Common Entrance programme, followed by IGCSEs and A levels.